-> Hydraulic hose identification tags aren’t limited to just cable ties.
-More standard metal tag styles such as rectangles and circles are sometimes used as well.
+Hydraulic hose identification tags aren’t limited to just cable ties.
+More standard ID tag styles such as rectangles and circles are sometimes used as well.
 How could a tag shape like that be attached to a cylindrical hose?
 The most common method is using wire.

 Metal nameplates can be made with holes, which allow a wire to pass through the tag.
-The wire wraps around the hose and ties together, keeping the marker in place.
+The wire wraps around the hose and ties it together, keeping the marker in place.

-What makes photo anodization even more useful is it can include any custom design.
+What makes photo anodization even more useful is it can include any custom metal design.
 This includes text, numbers, barcodes, logos, and even images.

-If metal tags aren’t the right solution for your organization, there is always the alternative of custom decals.
+If custom tags aren’t the right solution for your organization, there is always the alternative of custom decals.
 These printed labels are highly flexible, allowing them to adjust for the contour of a hose.
 The effectiveness just depends on the size of the decal as well as the hose thickness itself.

 In addition, affixing custom labels is easy.
 All it takes is a simple peel-and-stick application.
 This saves time as well as the hassle of using additional hardware.